 How To Get To Ubud Night Market

-Ubud Night Market is 10 minutes drive from the center of Ubud, Raya Ubud Road.
+Ubud Night Market is 10 minutes drive from the center of Ubud, Raya Ubud street.
 It’s better to opt for a scooter because there won’t be much parking space for cars.
-Renting a scooter at Ubud is around IDR 50k/day (it’s cheaper than renting one in Kuta).
+Renting a scooter at Ubud is around Rp50.000/day (it’s cheaper than renting one in Kuta).

 From Raya Ubud, follow this route: Hanoman street – Singakerta street – Rayan Street.
 The market is on the right side of the street.
 Visitors from Kuta or Denpasar can take Ngurah Rai Bypass Road heading north to Ubud.
 Then, the route can follow as mentioned above.
 It’s better to visit the market after a day tour around Ubud, so the trip can be efficient.

 Ubud Night Market or known as Sayan by locals located in Jl.
 Raya Tebongkang No. 39, Ubud, Gianyar, Bali 80571.